 ‘Being a Cotswold architect, I love the beauty and the artistic freedom that the landscape brings.
 It inspires me every day to design what I love most – a client’s perfect home.” – Ashleigh Clarke, Founder and Lead Architect

 We believe in client-led design.
 Because you have to live with it every day.

-We designed this ambitious side and rear extension to a detached Cotswold home and full planning permission has been granted.
-We are incorporating glazed panels to allow natural light to flood the interior spaces and open up panoramic views of the surrounding gardens.
-Our client was keen to use the additional space for a more spacious dressing room, bedroom and an ensuite bathroom.
+We designed this ambitious side and rear extension to a detached Cotswold home, making a sustainable choice to use Cotswold stone so that the old and new buildings felt like one home.
+The glazed panels allow maximum light to flood the interior spaces and have created breath-taking views of the surrounding gardens.
+Our client was keen to use the newly-created additional space for a more spacious living and garden room.

-The extension is due to be completed in the summer of 2021.
+Construction is due to be completed in 2022.

 You cannot legally call yourself an Architect unless you have degree level training (5 years) and a minimum of 2 years practical training affiliated to an architectural practice.

 Professional residential architects are responsible for the planning, design and construction of a building or extension.
 They collaborate with other professionals such as construction companies, quantity surveyors, structural engineers and Heritage officers and fully understand building regulations.

 Ashleigh Clark is a fully qualified and registered Architect with the ARB, Architects Registration Board which regulates the profession and a member of RIBA.
 The ARB and RIBA set the standards of ethics and best practice.